w3f/Grants-Program/applications/pallet_supersig.md

 **Submit a call to a specific supersig**

 `submit_call` will create a proposal on the supersig, that members can approve.
-This will lock an amount that depend on the lenght of the encoded call, to prevent spam.
+This will lock an amount that depend on the length of the encoded call, to prevent spam.
 The dispatch origin for this call must be `Signed`, and the origin must be a supersig member.

 ```rust
 pub fn submit_call(